Bardolph-Automation-Inc/bardolph/README.md

 ### lsc - Lightbulb Script Compiler
 This is equivalent to `python -m bardolph.controller.lsc`.
-The syntax is `lsc name.ls`; only one file name may be provided.
+The syntax is `lsc name.ls`.
+Only one file name may be provided.

 LSC stands for "lightbulb script compiler".
 That meta-compiler writes a parsed and encoded version of the script, along with run-time  support, to